Perspective | No one will ever see this play, and no actors are coming either. But the show will go on.

 When Zadara described his revised plan to the three students who would play the chorus, as well as most of the other characters, they were intrigued but a little leery.

-“I didn’t understand at first how it was all going to work,” said Alexandra Kingsley, a senior from Minneapolis cast as Herakles.
-Josephine Ross, a junior staying in a dorm kept open at Swarthmore, tried to explain to her family how the play could still go on.
+“I didn’t understand at first how it was all going to work,” said Alexandra Kingsley, a senior staying in a dorm kept open at Swarthmore, who was cast as Herakles.
+Josephine Ross, a junior from Minneapolis, tried to explain to her family how the play could still go on.
 “My parents,” she said, “were very confused.”

 And from Moscow, Nadia Malaya, a sophomore and the third member of the chorus, said she was “surprised but not surprised” by the professor’s brainstorm.